Chemical safety: Manufacturing

 The manufacture and purification of chemicals can involve a range of reagents which may themselves be hazardous, and a range of products which equally may be hazardous.
 For example, in order to produce the herbicide 2,4,5-Trichlorophenol, chlorine, an acutely toxic gas, is reacted with phenol, a hazardous organic liquid.
-The output is typically a mixture of chlorinated organic compounds, only some of which are the desired product.
+The output is typically a mixture of chlorinated organic compounds, only some of which is the desired product.
 In this example, contaminants can include 2,3,7,8-tetrachlorodibenzodioxin, a dioxin, one of the most toxic synthetic chemicals known which is both acutely and chronically toxic and teratogenic and whose use on one occasion led to the abandonment of the Times Beach, Missouri.
-This reaction was also the cause of the infamous Bhopal disaster during which the highly poisonous gas methyl isocyanate was released.
+This reaction was also the cause of the infamous Bhopal disaster, during which the highly poisonous gas methyl isocyanate was released.

+Major chemical accidents (and events that have the potential to escalate to major accidents) are covered in the specialized domain of process safety.

 Laboratories

 Laboratories in schools, university, research establishments and manufacturing typically store and handle a wide range of chemicals.
-Safety standards for such areas are high and most laboratories provide specific infrastructure to minimise risk including fume cupboards, impervious and inert work surfaces, emergency shower stations and strict policies on the wearing of appropriate PPE.
+Safety standards for such areas are high and most laboratories provide specific infrastructure to minimise risk including fume cupboards, impervious and inert work surfaces, emergency shower stations, emergency eye wash stations, and strict policies on the wearing of appropriate PPE.